mandarini/nx-lerna-17-bug/README.md

 Error starts happening on Nx 17.
 Same lerna config works with Nx 16.10.

+This is a bare minimum reproduction, I generated this workspace with `npx create-nx-workspace@16.10.0 nx-lerna-libs`, then did `npx lerna init --packages="libs/*"`.
+Then I just migrated to latest version of Nx (`nx migrate latest`).

 ## Steps to reproduce

 1. Install dependencies `npm i`